-In order for your piece to stay in good condition for a long time, we suggest to:
+In order for your piece to remain in good condition for a long time, we suggest:

-- Avoid contact with substances that could accelerate the process of oxidation of the metal, such as: perfumes, chlorine, cosmetics, etc.
+- Avoid contact with substances that could accelerate the metal oxidation process, such as: perfumes, chlorine, cosmetics, etc.

-- Store parts in a clean, dry environment and in their individual packaging to avoid scratching.
+- Store the pieces in a clean and dry environment and in their individual packaging to avoid scratches.

-- Don't use brushes or rags to scrub your jewelry, as some may scratch.
+- Do not use brushes or rags to carve your jewelry, as some can be scratched.

 - Use only warm water and hand soap to clean them.

-- Once clean, dry with hair dryer to avoid water stains.
+- Once clean, dry with a hair dryer to avoid water stains.

-Some of our silver pieces are oxidized to accentuate the details which in bright silver would not be noticeable.
-This is achieved by exposing silver to certain acids, which accelerates the natural process of metal oxidation.
+Some of our silver pieces are blued to accentuate the details, which in many cases in shiny silver would not be noticeable.
+This is accomplished by exposing silver to certain acids, which accelerates the metal's natural oxidation process.

-If the silver has accented patina details, it is normal for it to fall in places exposed to friction with our skin.
+If the silver has accentuated details with patina, it is normal for it to fall off in places exposed to friction with our skin.

-There are special liquids to clean the silver, however, it is possible to do it with homemade methods and materials easy to find in our house.
+There are special liquids to clean silver, however, it is possible to do it with homemade methods and materials that are easy to find in our house.

-You can watch the video where Ely Garza (Founder of Ikcha) explains more of this precious metal and gives us a simple way to clean the silver pieces like a pro.
+You can watch the video where Ely Garza (Founder of Ikcha) explains more about this precious metal and gives us a simple way to clean silver pieces like a professional.

 Can Silver stain the skin?